Skip to main content

 Joint debts: Your share of the debt goes into the IVA, but creditors can still chase your partner or joint debtor for their share.
 We’ll cover this in detail below.

-For specific debt types, see our guides on credit card debt management, council tax problems, and HMRC debt.
+For specific debt types, see our guides on credit card debt management, council tax problems, HMRC debt, utility arrears, mobile phone debt, and gambling debt.

 This is the section most guides skip.
 They tell you an IVA lasts 5 years but don’t explain what those 5 years actually feel like.
 Here’s the reality.